baofzhang/openmm_agbnp3_plugin/README.md

 A plugin to add the AGBNP3 Force to OpenMM

+Emilio Gallicchio <egallicchio@brooklyn.cuny.edu>
+Last Modified: June 2015

 ## License

 This software is released under the LGPL license.
 See LICENSE.

+## Credits

+This software is written and maintained by Emilio Gallicchio <egallicchio@brooklyn.cuny.edu> with support from a grant from the National Science Foundation (ACI 1440665).

+The plugin interface is based on the [openmmexampleplugin](https://github.com/peastman/openmmexampleplugin) by Peter Eastman.

 ## Installation